FabricMC/fabric/CONTRIBUTING.md

 - Classes in Fabric API should be `final` classes unless the class exposed in the API is explicitly meant for extension.
 - `private` constructors should be used in API classes unless the class is explicitly meant to be instantiated.
     - This only applies to modder-facing classes, i.e. classes in the `net.fabricmc.fabric.api` subpackage.
 See below for package structure.
-    - They should be placed at the very bottom of the class to not hurt readability.
+    - They should be placed at the very bottom or top of the class to not hurt readability.
 - Access modifiers for fields and methods should be as strict as possible.
     - If a method is intended to only be for use by mods implementing an api, a `protected` method should suffice.